PayToUse/osudroid-rx/README.md

 This game took inspiration from iNiS' Osu!
 Tatakae Ouendan for the Nintendo DS.

 ## All about this relax server
-osudroid!relax is an experimental and unofficial custom build of osu!droid, which allows you to submit scores using the relax mod on a new server.
+osudroid!relax is an experimental and unofficial custom build of osu!droid, but the server is not implemented yet so it will remain on beta.

 The main purpose why i renamed this to **osudroid!relax** is because i wanted to make my own build of osu!droid, which is for my youtube videos.

-Currently, the game has a bunch of bugs, which might replicate in-game.
+Currently, the game has a bunch of bugs, which might be replicable in-game.

 ## Features
-This custom build features a rework for performance points (pp), which only affects with the relax mod applied, alongside the experimental settings that would likely not work, further game optimization, and smaller playfield areas, *that could just make the phone like a tablet*.
+This custom build features a rework for performance points (pp), which only affects with the relax mod applied, alongside the experimental settings that would likely not work, further game optimization, and smaller playfield areas, *that could just make it playable like a tablet, so bring a stylus with you*.

 ## Note
 Please take note that this is not akatsuki, but on android.
-I made this project for testing purposes if it works on another server.
-If you want to visit the webpage, you can also [click here](https://akatsuki.gg) if you want to.
+I made this project for testing purposes anyway.
+If you want to visit it's own webpage, you can also [click here](https://akatsuki.gg) if you want to.

 Older builds based on older versions of the game are completely outdated, so please update the game to it's latest version, thank you!